-The most common treatment options for parathyroid cancer are surgery, radiation therapy, and treatment of hypercalcemia.
+The most common treatment options for a parathyroid tumor are surgery, radiation therapy, and treatment of hypercalcemia.
 Chemotherapy may also be recommended.
 Treatment will include efforts to both eliminate the tumor and control the amount of calcium in the patient’s bloodstream.

 Descriptions of these common treatment options are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of your care.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

-There are a number of medications used to reduce calcium levels in the blood, including calcitonin (Calcimar, Cibacalcin, Miacalcin), plicamycin (Mithramycin), gallium nitrate (Ganite), bisphosphonates (Aredia, Bonefos, Loron), or zoledronic acid (Zometa).
+There are a number of medications used to reduce calcium levels in the blood, including bisphosphonates (Aredia, Bonefos, Loron), calcitonin (Calcimar, Cibacalcin, Miacalcin), gallium nitrate (Ganite), plicamycin (Mithramycin), or zoledronic acid (Zometa).
 Most of these drugs are only used for short periods of time until treatment to remove the tumor can be started.

 It is difficult to know before surgery whether a parathyroid tumor is benign or malignant.
 Therefore, the surgeon needs to remove the entire gland and any tissue that looks abnormal.
-In addition, because parathyroid tissue is very likely to implant in the surgical bed (area where tissue was removed during surgery), it is important for the surgeon to remove the tumor, any abnormal tissue, and a clean margin (tissue around the tumor that is disease-free).
-The doctor may also recommend radiation therapy (see below) after surgery to the affected area of the neck.
+In addition, parathyroid tissue is very likely to implant in the surgical bed, which is the area where tissue was removed during surgery.
+That’s why it is important for the surgeon to remove the tumor, any abnormal tissue, and a clean margin, which is tissue around the tumor that is disease-free.
+The doctor may also recommend radiation therapy after surgery to the affected area of the neck.
 See below for more information on radiation therapy.

 Surgery for a benign parathyroid tumor is called a parathyroidectomy.
-Talk with your surgeon about the role of minimally invasive surgery for a single gland tumor that is strongly believed to be benign.
+Talk with your surgeon about the role of minimally invasive surgery for a single-gland tumor that doctors strongly believed is benign.

-Surgery for parathyroid cancer is more extensive and includes the complete removal of the parathyroid gland as well as surrounding tissues such as the nearby thyroid gland, adjoining fatty tissues, lymph nodes, and if possible, the surrounding muscles.
+Surgery for parathyroid cancer is more extensive.
+It includes the complete removal of the parathyroid gland as well as surrounding tissues such as the nearby thyroid gland, adjoining fatty tissues, lymph nodes, and if possible, the surrounding muscles.

 Talk with your surgeon before the operation about what to expect, the amount of recovery time, and the possible short- and long-term side effects.
-Learn more about cancer surgery.
+Learn more about the basics of cancer surgery.

 Occasionally, radiation therapy may be recommended after surgery for parathyroid cancer.
 Radiation therapy may help reduce the risk of parathyroid cancer recurring in the neck, but it is difficult to evaluate whether this treatment is beneficial because this type of cancer is so rare.